nrfconnect/sdk-nrf/applications/matter_bridge/doc/matter_bridge_description.rst

 Selecting a build type
 ======================

-Before you start testing the application, you can select one of the :ref:`matter_bridge_app_build_types`, depending on your building method.
+Before you start testing the application, you can select one of the :ref:`matter_bridge_app_build_types`.
 See :ref:`modifying_build_types` for detailed steps how to select a build type.

 .. _matter_bridge_testing: